 Besides the “big picture” real estate bubble worries, the positive news is that borrowers with a poor credit history can now participate in the housing market again.
 Borrowers with poor credit may not be able to participate in quite the same way as those with better credit, but they won’t be barred from entry completely.
 Loan options for borrowers with bad credit won’t be as numerous, but bad credit won’t ruin things altogether.

 Be prudent when considering a mortgage loan and carefully think about the ability to make the monthly payments.
 Read all the details of the loan requirements carefully.
 Use competent professional advice from a trusted home mortgage professional to make sure you have a very clear understanding of the loan terms and conditions.

 Contact Sammamish Mortgage for More Information

 If you’d like to learn more about the credit requirements associated with mortgage financing, we can help.
 The mortgage professionals at Sammamish Mortgage have expert knowledge in this area and are available to provide counsel upon request.
-Sammamish Mortgage is a family-owned mortgage company with over 25 years of experience providing mortgage loans to customers in the Pacific Northwest region.
-We provide quality mortgage loans at competitive interest rates to customers in WA, OR, ID and CO.
+We are a family-owned mortgage company providing mortgage programs to customers in WA, OR, ID and CO since 1992.
 If you’d like to learn more, feel free to contact us, or you can go and View Rates by visiting us online.
 Additionally, you can get a Rate Quote, or use our new mortgage application system online and Apply Now for a loan.